globus/globus-tool-examples/README.md

 ```

 #### Permission migration
 When all files are copied to the new endpoint, you must copy all Globus permissions to the new endpoint.
-The `migrate_permissions.py` scripts copies all Globus permissions from one endpoint to another:
+The `migrate_permissions.py` script copies all Globus permissions from one endpoint to another:
 ```
 (venv) $ python migrate_permissions.py -s <source_endpoint_UUID> -d <destination_endpoint_UUID> [-p <prefix>]
 ```